 Managing Dog Park Interactions

-Dog parks can be great for socializing, but you need to watch out.
+Dog parks can be great for socialising, but you need to watch out.
 Make sure your puppy is up to date on their shots and knows basic commands.
 Keep an eye on how they’re doing and be ready to help if needed.

 Addressing Early Signs of Dog Aggression

-Signs of Stress | Signs of Comfort |
+| Signs of Stress | Signs of Comfort |

-Growling, snapping, or avoidance | Wagging tail, relaxed posture |
+| Growling, snapping, or avoidance | Wagging tail, relaxed posture |

-Tucked tail, lowered head | Playful barking, initiating play |
+| Tucked tail, lowered head | Playful barking, initiating play |

-Stiffened body, direct stare | Relaxed ears, soft eyes |
+| Stiffened body, direct stare | Relaxed ears, soft eyes |

-Environmental Socialization Techniques
+Environmental Socialisation Techniques

 Teaching your Chow Chow to adapt to different environments is key.
 It’s about exposing them to various surfaces, sounds, and places.
 This makes them calm and confident in new situations, reducing anxiety and aggression.